EnterpriseDB/barman/doc/barman-cloud-backup-delete.1.md

 :    run without actually deleting any objects while printing information
      about the objects which would be deleted to stdout

+--batch-size *SIZE*
+:    The maximum number of objects to be deleted in a single request to the cloud
+     provider.
+If unset then the maximum allowed batch size for the specified cloud provider will be used (1000 for aws-s3, 256 for azure-blob-storage and 100 for google-cloud-storage).

 --cloud-provider {aws-s3,azure-blob-storage,google-cloud-storage}
 :    the cloud provider to which the backup should be uploaded